 Uphill Access and Safety

 In Colorado Ski Country the fun isn’t limited to sliding downhill.
 Many guests enjoy exercising amid breathtaking mountain settings before or after the lifts close.
-Some, but not all, ski areas allow uphill access by means of cross-country skiing, skiing uphill with the use of skins for alpine skis, snowshoeing, or hiking.
+Some, but not all, ski areas allow uphill access by means of cross-country skiing, skiing or splitboarding uphill with the use of skins for alpine skis, snowshoeing, or hiking.
 Uphill access rules vary from resort to resort, so before you start heading uphill, make sure to know the policy of the ski area you are visiting.
 By following these rules, you are preserving this opportunity for all mountain users:

 - Arapahoe Basin